jeremycrussell/ls-user/README.md

 1. [Development - Guide for contributing to the module](#development)

 ## Description
-lsuser providers a new resource type of lsuer, it builds upon the resource type os user to provide some LegalShield specific attributes.
+lsuser providers a new resource type of `lsuser`, it builds upon the resource type os user to provide some LegalShield specific attributes.

 ## Setup